 However, I’ve been cycling for over 15 years and am part of the road cycling club scene in the UK.
 Fortunately through them, I get to try out new (i.e. their) kit and see how they are set up etc etc.

 I approach content very much like I did as a journalist.
 Check the facts, speak to people, make the writing nice and clear.
 If I fail in that, let me know.

 This site does make some money through affiliate commissions to pay for the hosting.
 I recently had to upgrade on that as it was getting a bit more traffic.

 And I don’t get much (if anything) in the way of free kit.
 Feel free to give me some if you have it 🙂

 What I use

-Lastly, although I’ve tried out a few things my own indoor cycling set up is pretty basic.
-A couple of fans, a desk, and a Tacx Flux 2.
+Lastly, although I’ve tried out a few things in the pain cave, my indoor cycling set up is pretty basic.
+A couple of fans, a desk, and a Tacx Flux 2 is all I need.

 [Pic to go here when I’ve tidied my garage!]